Clanker Cloud agent onboarding

 Canonical endpoint: https://clankercloud.ai/agent-onboarding

-Use this endpoint when an AI agent needs to install Clanker Cloud, create or import the local app account, connect MCP, and run the setup doctor on the user's machine.
+Use this endpoint when an AI agent needs to install Clanker Cloud, connect through the authenticated local MCP surface, create or import the local app account, and run the authenticated setup check on the user's machine.
 If the agent already has permission to install on macOS, the shortest executable path is:

 ```bash